Coronavirus - Students’ Union Advice and FAQs

 We will be running a new appointment-based system for in-person support: you will need to email the officer or staff member you wish to speak to and they'll arrange for you to come into the most convenient SU space.
 We can be contacted via email or social media and all of our contact information can be found here.

-Competitive sport in the British Universities leagues will not resume until January.
-However, we are working with colleagues in other Welsh universities to put together a programme of friendlies to keep you match fit until then.
-Because some students will not be physically returning to campuses until later in the year, it's only fair that we delay team trials - we don't want anyone to miss out on the opportunity and we certainly don't want to miss superstar, who may have passed us by.
+Since some students will not be physically returning to campuses until later in the year and BUCS will not resume until January 27th, it's only fair that we delay team trials - we don't want anyone to miss out on the opportunity and we certainly don't want to miss superstar, who may have passed us by.

 Will By-elections go ahead as planned in September?